-The housing strategy is already covered by the MVDC 5 year plan and therefore housing is out of scope of this plan.
-Where a housing need is identified, a recommendation can be made for Council to create a Neighbourhood Development Plan in the future which recommends areas of the village for residential development to the local planning authority.
+The housing strategy is already covered by the MVDC 5 year plan and therefore housing issues as covered in that plan are out of scope of this plan.
+The plan should however determine if there is a need for housing beyond or different in location or nature to that in the MVDC 5 year plan such thatthe Council should create a Neighbourhood Development Plan in the future which recommends areas of the village for residential development to the local planning authority.

+The Plan should provide guidance to the Council when responding to planning applications, therefore the survey will determine parishioner’s views on developments including size, type and appearance of new build housing, attitudes towards house extensions and development of agricultural buildings etc